-How to use the Phantom: Valorant weapon guide | Dexerto.com
+How to use the Phantom: Valorant weapon guide - Dexerto

-The Phantom is one of two 2,900 Cred Rifles in Valorant and while it has its downsides, there are plenty of reasons why you should pick it over the Vandal.
+The Phantom is one of two 2,900 Credit rifles in Valorant and has become one of the game’s most popular.
 Here’s a full breakdown on everything there is to know about the weapon.

 If you’re playing the long-range battle in Valorant but want more flexibility than any Sniper can afford, Rifles are the weapon for you.
 Of all 17 weapons, there are only four rifles, two of which can be fired full-auto while aiming down the sights.

-You can click heads and expect rapid kills with the Phantom as it happens to be one of the most effective guns in the game.
+You can click heads and expect rapid kills with the Phantom, as it happens to be one of the most effective guns in the game.

+There’s a ton of versatility in this gun for lurkers and smoke criminals.
 Here’s an in-depth rundown on every detail so that you can master the Phantom.

 What is the Phantom?

 The Phantom is one of four Rifle-type weapons in Valorant.
-Prices at 2,900 Creds, it’s a powerful and fast-firing gun perfect for any mid to long-range engagements.
+Priced at 2,900 Creds, it’s a powerful and fast-firing gun perfect for any mid-to-long-range engagements.

-Read more: Valorant weapon guide: Damage stats for all guns
+- Read More: Valorant weapon guide: Damage stats for all guns

 It can be an effective tool when playing passively at a Spike-site or when playing aggressively on attacking rounds.
-At the exact same price as the Vandal, this Rifle offers more controllable recoil at the cost of damage dropoff.
+At the exact same price as the Vandal, this Rifle offers more controllable recoil at the cost of a slight damage dropoff.

 Phantom’s damage stats

-As one of the most powerful weapons in the game, the Phantom can rapidly take care of opposition.
+As one of the most powerful weapons in the game, the Phantom can quickly take down the opposition.
 Though there is an extreme gap between headshot damage, and regular body damage.

 For typical mid-range engagements, you’ll be dealing 140 damage with each critical tap to the dome.
 In comparison, only 35 damage will go through for shots that hit the body.

 There’s also a considerable decline in damage as you get further away from your targets.
 It’s definitely worth keeping in mind that 156 headshot damage up close, doesn’t translate from afar.
-Unlike the Vandal which features no damage drop off.

 30 rounds come in each magazine and the weapon has a solid fire rate at 11 bullets per second.
 Aiming down the sights with the Phantom’s Alt.
 Fire will dip that rate to only 9.9 shots per second, however.
 If you’re peaking at a long-range, aiming is beneficial, though you should typically look for primary fire kills where possible.